EthemKrg/DeterministicRouletteCase/README.md

-# Deterministic Roulette Case
+# Deterministic Roulette Case Study

-A Unity case study for a deterministic single-player roulette prototype.
+A Unity 6 single-player roulette prototype built for a game developer case study.

-The goal is to make a small but complete roulette flow with manual result selection, table betting, chip balance, payouts and basic player stats.
+The main idea is to keep the normal roulette flow, but also make the result controllable for testing.
+The player can select the next winning slot from the UI before spinning.
+If no result is selected, the game picks a random valid slot for the active wheel type.

+The project includes European and American roulette modes, 3D table betting, chip balance, payouts, player statistics, wheel and ball animation, audio feedback, save/load, and a few polish features around the winning result.

 ## Unity Version